ParedesGab/PP2-memory-game/README.md

 + The home menu buttons are present on the main page of Memory Game, and they consist on two buttons: Play Game, and Play instructions.

-+ They are responsive, and across all devices the home menu buttons are found positioned on top of the other (flex-direction: column) (**Figure below**).
++ They are responsive, and across all devices the home menu buttons are found positioned on top of the other (flex-direction: column).

 + The buttons will rotate slightly and change colors when hovered, creating a smooth, visually appealing interactive effect.